 Your Japan Rail Pass makes travel simple and affordable.
-In Shinagawa Station, you can use it to access a number of JR train lines, including the Tokaido Shinkansen.
-At the JR office in the station, you’ll also be able to activate your pass and make your seat reservations.
+In Shinagawa Station, you can use it to access a number of Japan Railways lines, including the Tokaido Shinkansen.
+At the JR office in this station, you’ll also be able to activate your pass and make your seat reservations.

 Table of Contents

 If you’re taking the Shinkansen bullet trains through Tokyo, you will likely be making a stop at Shinagawa Station.
-It is the first stop on the Tokaido Line to Kyoto and Nagoya, also serving Tokyo, Shin-Osaka, and Hakata.
+It is the first stop on the Tokaido Line from Tokyo Station to Nagoya, Kyoto and Osaka.

 The Nozomi, Hikari, and Kodama trains run on this line.
 Shinagawa Station will also be the terminal station from the Chuo Shinkansen, a maglev train line scheduled to become operational in 2027, with a new station between Shinagawa and Tamachi stations.

 - The Yamanote Line, a loop line that provides transportation to many of Tokyo’s major train stations and attractions.
 For example, Meguro Station is just 3 stops away from here.

 - The Keihin-Tohoku Line to Tokyo Station, Ueno, Omiya, Ofuna, Kawasaki, Yokohama, Sakuragicho, and Isogo.

 - The Tokaido Main Line to Tokyo, Ueno, Omiya, Utsunomiya, Takasaki, Hiratsuka, Odawara, Atami, Ito, Izukyu, Shimoda, and Shuzenji.